jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 {% endhighlight %}

-If you wrap the noise producing parts in a function and pass it to `capture_io`, then the output will be suppressed.
+If you wrap the noise producing parts in a function and pass it to `capture_io,` then the output will be suppressed.

 In the above example "RAWR" will _not_ end up with the test results.

-Don't fret If your version of Elixir doesn't have CaptureIO; <a href="https://github.com/whatyouhide/redix/blob/master/test/test_helper.exs#L10-L18" target="blank">Other techniques may still work</a>.
+Don't fret If your version of Elixir doesn't have CaptureIO. <a href="https://github.com/whatyouhide/redix/blob/master/test/test_helper.exs#L10-L18" target="blank">Other techniques may still work</a>.

 <a href="#toc">back to the top</a>